 Trinity Street, Barry Island, in Gavin and Stacey (BBC)

-“I think all the people on the street, they were very, very welcoming,” co-creator Ruth Jones said at a recent screening of the new episode.
+“I think all the people on the street, they were very, very welcoming,” co-creator Ruth Jones said at a screening of the Christmas episode.

 “I mean I’m sure there will be one or two people who weren’t happy we were there, that’s understandable, but genuinely speaking, we had a really lovely welcome back to Trinity Street.”